Pictured above: Herb-of-grace (Bacopa monnieri) by Ali and Brice (CC BY-NC). Click on terms for botanical definitions. View post as a PDF.

-Also known as Water hyssop, Herb-of-grace is a creeping, mat-forming perennial that occurs naturally in coastal hammocks and swales, salt marshes, freshwater marshes and swamps, and along river, stream and ditch edges.
+Also known as Water hyssop, Herb-of-grace is a creeping, mat-forming perennial that occurs naturally in coastal hammocks and swales, swamps, salt and freshwater marshes, and along river, stream and ditch edges.
 It typically blooms spring through fall, but may bloom year-round.
 It attracts a variety of small pollinators, and is a larval host plant for the White peacock butterfly.

 The pinkish-white flowers are bell-shaped and five-lobed with a violet center.
 Each has four stamens and five sepals.
 Flowers are axillary with small stalks.
+The bloom’s center is violet.
 Leaves are sessile, obovate to spatulate, and succulent.
 They are oppositely arranged.
 Leaf margins are entire.
 Stems are succulent and bright green.
-Seeds are inconspicuous capsule.
+Seeds are born in inconspicuous capsules.

 Family: Plantaginaceae (Plantain family)

 To see where natural populations of Herb-of-grace have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Moist to wet, well-drained to poorly drained organic soil

 Growth habit: 1–3” tall and sprawling